 OBSERVATIONS – E-SURFMAR

-Coordinate, optimise, and progressively integrate European activities for surface marine observations in support of Numerical Weather Prediction and climate monitoring.
+Coordinate, optimize, and progressively integrate European activities for surface observations over the sea in support of Numerical Weather Prediction and climate.

 "Surface marine observations globally account for 3.5% of the total error reduction on Day 1 forecasts achieved by all types of observation ingested in real-time by NWP models*."

-– Maintain an operational network of about 100 drifting buoys measuring air pressure and sea surface temperature in the North Atlantic, with data made available in real time onto the Global Telecommunication System of WMO.
+– Maintain an operational network of drifting buoys measuring air pressure and sea surface temperature in the North Atlantic, Tropical Atlantic, and Arctic, with data made available in real time onto the Global Telecommunication System of WMO, and reach a sustained network size of 150 operating units.

-– Support the activities of Voluntary Observing Ships (VOS) through better coordination and harmonisation of practices, and compensation of participating members for the observations and the communications related to this component.
+– Support the activities of Voluntary Observing Ships (VOS) through technical developments, better coordination and harmonisation of practices, and compensation of participating members for the observations and the communications related to this component.

-The Coordinating Member for this Operational Service is Météo-France and its Manager is Paul Poli.
-The Data Buoy Manager is Gilbert Emzivat and the VOS Coordinator is Jean-Baptiste Cohuet.
+The Coordinating Member for this optional programme is Météo-France and its Manager is Paul Poli.
+Météo-France delivers the programme in partnership with KNMI.

 *Estimates are based on ECMWF Operations observation feedback for all observations assimilated between May 2015 and June 2016, considering the first day of each month.